-- that the harasser made sexual advance or sexually violating improper verbal remarks towards the victim
+- That the harasser made sexual advances or sexually violated improper verbal remarks toward the victim

-- that the harasser tried to earn the victims consent for improper sexual advance or verbal remarks through the giving of work-related benefits, rewards, or other forms of leverage
+- That the harasser tried to earn the victim's consent for improper sexual advance or verbal remarks through the offering of work-related benefits, rewards, or other forms of leverage

 What to Do if You Suspect Sexual Harassment in the Workplace